-Christmas is the only time of year that you can decorate a cake to look like a piece of wood and call it festive.
-These cakes are now commonly seen during the Christmas season, but Yule Logs were not always the sweet treat that they are today.
+I love that Christmas is the only time of year that you can decorate a cake to look like a piece of wood and call it festive.
+Commonly seen during the Christmas season, but Yule logs were not always the sweet treat that they are today.

-Winter solstice was celebrated with bonfires that reminded people that even during the darkest hours of winter, the sun and warmth would return again.
-That tradition was carried on in private homes with the burning of the Yule log.
-The log was intended to burn all night from December 24th on into the 25th.
+People celebrated the winter solstice by burning bonfires.
+Those fires reminded people that even during the darkest hours of winter, the sun and warmth would return again.
+The Yule log would burn all night from December 24th into the 25th.
 As time went on, fewer people kept a fire burning all night and cake came to represent the Yule log.

 In honor of the holiday season, we present to you our Yule Log.
-Lightly spiced, this cake is a delicious addition to your holiday table.
+Lightly spiced, this cake is a delicious and beautiful addition to your holiday table.

-The secret to a beautifully rolled cake is to roll the cake in a powdered sugar covered towel while it is still warm and left to cool completely while rolled.
-Once it is cooled, the cake can be gently unrolled, filled and rolled back up again without any problems.
-The cake can be made ahead of time and refrigerated, still in the towel for a day or two, until needed.
+The secret to a beautifully rolled cake is while the cake is still warm, to roll the cake in a powdered sugar covered towel and then leave it to cool completely while rolled.
+Once cooled, the cake can be gently unrolled, filled and rolled back up again without any problems.
+You can make the cake ahead of time and refrigerate, still in the towel for a day or two, until needed.

-And frosting is quick and easy, using our chocolate buttercream recipe.
-Frost the cake and then to create log texture, use an inverted spatula or fork.
-If filling and frosting with chocolate buttercream, double the frosting recipe.
+Filling and frosting is quick and easy, using a double batch of our chocolate buttercream recipe.
+Frost the cake and then use an inverted spatula or fork to create the wood texture.

-Embrace the season by decorating with small plastic holiday decorations, cranberries or berries.
+Embrace the season by decorating your cake with small plastic holiday decorations, cranberries or berries.
 Sprinkle with powdered sugar to finish off your beautiful Yule Log.